-Learn how to create pipelines specifically for microservice applications
+Create pipelines specifically for microservice applications

 Organizing pipelines for monolithic applications

 In the past, pipelines for monolithic applications tended to share the same characteristics of the application they were building.
-Each project had a single pipeline which was fairly complex and different projects had completely different pipelines.
-Each pipeline was almost always connected to a single GIT repository.
+Each project had a single pipeline which was fairly complex, and different projects had completely different pipelines.
+Each pipeline was almost always connected to a single Git repository.

 Scalability issues with microservice pipelines